magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 In this tutorial we start by freezing that needed change in the `boot` building file.
-Then we go on by configuring a development environment that simultaneously satisfy the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD) workflow in a single JVM.
+Then we go on by configuring a development environment that simultaneously satisfy in a single JVM the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD).

 ## Preamble